denet, A lightweight command-line tool for process monitoring in benchmarking and beyond: Implementation

-\begin{enumerate}[itemsep=0.5pt, topsep=1pt] \item CPU usage: Aggregated and per-core, so 100\% indicates a full single core, and 400\% four full single cores, following top/htop conventions in POSIX systems. \item Memory: Including RSS and VMS separately, hence providing information about peak usage, swapping events, and possible memory leaks. \item GPU: Including GPU memory usage and percent usage.
-(This capability requires installing NVIDIA Management Library NVML.) \item Disk reads and writes (I/O): Bytes read and written per interval. \item Thread counts: Both the number of threads and any child processes spawned from a parent process are tracked and reported, which provides insight into concurrency (e.g., for alignment tools such as STAR or BWA).
-Tracking child processes of a parent can be disabled with \texttt{--no-include-children}. \item Exit statuses: Monitored parent process exit code termination, indicating uneventful successes as well as error codes as reported by the process. \item Logging: As a summary and metadata, \texttt{denet} reports the full command of the monitored process, the path to its executable, PID, runtime duration, and the profiling strategy (e.g., the \texttt{denet} call, including the adaptive sampling specification, if used). \end{enumerate}
+\texttt{denet} collects: CPU usage, aggregated and per-core (\texttt{top}/\texttt{htop} convention, 100\% = one fully loaded core); memory, separating RSS and VMS to expose peak usage, swapping events, and possible memory leaks; GPU memory and percent usage (requires the NVIDIA Management Library NVML); disk reads (often misleading due to caching) and writes, in bytes per interval; network bytes received and transmitted per interval; thread counts and child processes spawned from a parent, giving insight into concurrency (e.g., for alignment tools such as \texttt{STAR} or \texttt{bowtie2}); and the parent process exit code.
+As summary metadata, \texttt{denet} reports the full command of the monitored process, the path to its executable, PID, runtime duration, and the profiling strategy (e.g., the invoked \texttt{denet} call, including any adaptive sampling specification).
+Tracking of child processes can be disabled with \texttt{--no-include-children}.